MiSTer-devel/Arcade-TaitoSystemSJ_MiSTer/README.md

 <h1># Taito System SJ</H1>
-Thank you to the following members of the MiSTer community: Boogermann, misterretrowolf, Sorgelig, & Jotego.
+<p>Thank you to the following members of the MiSTer community: Boogermann, misterretrowolf, Sorgelig, & Jotego.</p>

-The Taito System SJ was manufactured by Taito in 1982.
+<p>The Taito System SJ was manufactured by Taito in 1982.
 The Taito System SJ featured hardware specifications that were relatively advanced for its time and can run several games.
-The most recognizable games in the collection are Elevator Action and Jungle King.
+The most recognizable games in the collection are Elevator Action and Jungle King.  </p>

-Main CPU :Zilog Z80 CPU running at 4 MHz for running game logic and an AY8910 @ 1.5Mhz.
+<strong>Main CPU :</strong> Zilog Z80 CPU running at 4 MHz for running game logic and an AY8910 @ 1.5Mhz.
-Audio CPU:Zilog Z80 CPU running at 3 MHz for coordinating sound effects controlling 3 additional AY8910s also running at 1.5Mhz.
+<strong>Audio CPU:</strong> Zilog Z80 CPU running at 3 MHz for coordinating sound effects controlling 3 additional AY8910s @ 1.5Mhz.
-Video resolution : 256x224 @ 59.2Hz
+<strong>Video resolution:</strong> 256x224 @ 59.2Hz
-Video Hardware : 3 seperate independantly scrollable tile maps and adjustable priorities, a 4th layer is dedicated to 'objects' (sprites).
+<strong>Video Hardware:</strong> 3 seperate independantly scrollable tile maps and adjustable priorities, a 4th layer is dedicated to 'objects' (sprites).

 <h2>Compatible Platforms</h2>
 <li>MiSTer FPGA</li>